qp5/kaleidoscope/README.md

 ## Investors<br>
 While this is an open-source project, there is potential for monetization through premium features, addons, and community growth.
-If you’re interested in investing in a scalable and AI-powered platform with a growing user base, we’d love to hear from you.
+If you’re interested in investing in a scalable and AI-powered platform with a growing user base, we’d love to <a href="mailto: support@bowhip.org">hear from you</a>.
 <br><br>
 <br>